bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ### Using Bio::DB::EntrezGene to get genomic coordinates

 You can get the coordinates of a given gene from Entrez Gene using the module.
-This involves examining the Annotations associated with the gene (see the [Feature-Annotation HOWTO](HOWTO:Feature-Annotation "wikilink") for more information on Annotations) and finding the one labelled "Evidence Viewer", the data is found in a [URL](wp:Url "wikilink").
+This involves examining the Annotations associated with the gene (see the [Feature-Annotation HOWTO] for more information on Annotations) and finding the one labelled "Evidence Viewer", the data is found in a [URL].
 The only identifier that the NCBI Entrez Gene API can use is a Gene id, formerly known as a LocusLink id.

 Requirement: BioPerl.